Traffic collision avoidance system: Relationship to Traffic Advisory System (TAS)

 In spite of all this, most of the manufacturers do not take the above-mentioned opportunities to make simplified devices.
-As a result of market forces, many TAS systems operate just like TCAS I (with interference limiting, using TCAS I symbology, etc.), with some having even have better surveillance performance (in range and tracked aircraft) and specifications than TCAS I.
+As a result of market forces, many TAS systems operate just like TCAS I (with interference limiting, using TCAS I symbology, etc.), with some having even better surveillance performance (in range and tracked aircraft) and specifications than TCAS I.

-Relationship to Automatic Dependent Surveillance – Broadcast (ADS–B)
+Relationship to automatic dependent surveillance – broadcast (ADS–B)

 Automatic dependent surveillance – broadcast (ADS–B) messages are transmitted from aircraft equipped with suitable transponders, containing information such as identity, location, and velocity.
 The signals are broadcast on the 1090 MHz radio frequency.
-ADS-B messages are also carried on a Universal Access Transceiver (UAT) in the 978 MHz band.
+ADS-B messages are also carried on a universal access transceiver (UAT) in the 978 MHz band.

 TCAS equipment which is capable of processing ADS–B messages may use this information to enhance the performance of TCAS, using techniques known as "hybrid surveillance".
 As currently implemented, hybrid surveillance uses reception of ADS–B messages from an aircraft to reduce the rate at which the TCAS equipment interrogates that aircraft.
 This reduction in interrogations reduces the use of the 1030/1090 MHz radio channel, and will over time extend the operationally useful life of TCAS technology.
 The ADS–B messages will also allow low cost (for aircraft) technology to provide real time traffic in the cockpit for small aircraft.
 Currently UAT based traffic uplinks are provided in Alaska and in regions of the East coast of the US.

 Hybrid surveillance does not make use of ADS–B's aircraft flight information in the TCAS conflict detection algorithms; ADS–B is used only to identify aircraft that can safely be interrogated at a lower rate.

 In the future, prediction capabilities may be improved by using the state vector information present in ADS–B messages.
 Also, since ADS–B messages can be received at greater range than TCAS normally operates, aircraft can be acquired earlier by the TCAS tracking algorithms.

 The identity information present in ADS–B messages can be used to label other aircraft on the cockpit display (where present), painting a picture similar to what an air traffic controller would see and improving situational awareness.